mxrnx/fikaba/README.md

 * Image replies
 * The possibility to reply to any thread as a manager
 * Post references (>>###)
+* IP bans

 ### Planned features
 In order of importance:

-1. Banning
+1. Unbanning
-3. Fancy bans (USER WAS BANNED FOR THIS POST)
+2. Fancy bans (USER WAS BANNED FOR THIS POST)
-4. WebM support
+3. WebM support
+4. Reporting

 ## Installation
 1. Place the files from this repository in a folder on your webserver and set permissions of that folder to 777